Climate Change and Environment

-I regularly work with schools in my community and have seen the loss of specialist teaching and pastoral support as a result of the cuts.
-With a child about to start school, I know first hand the worth of access to a decent education.
-Labour values all different types of education, and through creating a National Education Service will ensure people are able to upskill and retrain throughout their lifetime.
+With two children in primary school, I know first hand the worth of a decent education.
+Labour values all different types of education, and through our local skills offer will ensure people are able to upskill and retrain throughout their lifetime.

 I believe that everyone deserves to have a decent, warm, house that feels like home.
 Too many people are living in draughty, damp, expensive houses and young people in rural areas are forced out of their villages due to lack of affordable housing.
 Developers are building homes that most people can’t afford and councils do not have the powers to ensure that the sort of homes we need locally are built.
 I want to see an overhaul of planning laws to ensure that housing is energy-efficient and meets the needs of local people.

 I have regularly helped council constituents who have struggled with poor conditions and evictions.

 Regular buses and reliable trains should be a basic expectation in the UK but over the past 12 years the infrastructure of our public transport system has crumbled.
 Big projects like HS2, which was essential for increasing capacity on the West Coast Mainline, have been cancelled and our train services are in chaos due to companies not emplying enough staff.
 Places where Labour are in power locally, like the Mayor in Manchester, are seeing great improvements in bus services, but most local authorities don’t have the powers they need to make this happen.